limon16/resume-2.0/cv.md

 * E-mail: prinse149@gmail.com
 * Tel: +38(068)3368414
 ## Summary:
 I want to become an IT specialist and Frontend Developer.
-Its’s my plan for me future career.
+It’s my plan for my future career.
 My strengths are ability to fast learning, curiosity, interest in IT.

 ## Skills:
 `HTML` `CSS` `JavaScript` `Visual Studio Code` `WebStorm`